bparanj/crystal/programming/iac/docs/provisioner/create-pem-file.md

 #### Step 1: Create the Base Image with Packer

-- Follow the standard procedure to create a base image using Packer, without including the SSH PEM file generation in the build process.
+- Follow the standard procedure to create a base image using Packer, without  the SSH PEM file generation in the build process.

 #### Step 2: Post-Deployment Ansible Playbook for PEM Generation